Goldfinch2/VectorPie/README.md

 ## Menu Navigation

 All navigation can be done with either a keyboard or arcade controls.
 Mappings are read from the AdvanceMAME configuration.
-Available controls are shown as hints along the bottom of the menu screen at all times.
+A scrolling hint bar along the bottom of the screen shows available controls and high scores for the selected game.

 > **Note:** A keyboard may be needed initially to configure the button mappings for your arcade controls inside AdvanceMAME.
 Once mapped, the keyboard is no longer required.